 Any registered suburban Cook County voter may request a mail ballot using this online application.
 Once registration is verified and the application is processed, a paper ballot is mailed to the designated address.
 The deadline to apply is five days before an election.

-Voters do not have to register with a party, but they do have to choose, publicly, which party’s ballot they will vote on at the primary election.
+Voters do not have to register with a party, but they do have to choose, publicly, which party’s ballot they will vote in primary elections.

 IN THE VOTING BOOTH